About Searching

 For example, we will have uncompressed TIFF files of digitized images.
 In most cases, the freely downloadable JPG file will be good enough, but you might need a TIFF because:

-• it's uncompressed, so it might look a little clearer than the jpg (fewer compression artifacts).
+• It's uncompressed, so it might look a little clearer than the jpg (fewer compression artifacts).
 This may only be necessary if you are blowing it up to the size of a wall.

-• it's uncompressed, so if you're doing a lot of manipulation of the image, it will not be degraded by repeated saving (again, fewer compression artifacts).
+• It's uncompressed, so if you're doing a lot of manipulation of the image, it will not be degraded by repeated saving (again, fewer compression artifacts).
 A workaround is to download our high-res jpg and immediately save it as an uncompressed TIF.

-• your publisher demands it.
+• Your publisher demands it.

 Power Users' Search